Philip Morris International : RECOMMENDED FINAL CASH OFFER (Form 8-K) | MarketScreener

 This announcement is for information purposes only and does not constitute an offer to sell or an invitation to purchase any securities or the solicitation of an offer to buy any securities, pursuant to the Offer or otherwise.

-The Offer shall be made solely by means of the Offer Document (or, if the Offer is implemented by way of a scheme of arrangement, the scheme document) which, together with the Form of Acceptance (or forms of proxy), shall contain the full terms and conditions of the Offer, including details of how to vote in respect of the Offer.
+The Offer shall be made solely by means of the Offer Document which, together with the Form of Acceptance, shall contain the full terms and conditions of the Offer, including details of how to vote in respect of the Offer.

 This announcement has been prepared for the purpose of complying with English law and the Takeover Code and the information disclosed may not be the same as that which would have been disclosed if this announcement had been prepared in accordance with the laws of jurisdictions outside England and Wales.